 After a year in the part-time role, Willis was promoted to Beeson’s technology and media manager.
-This full-time position meant he could only take one course per semester and dramatically slowed down his degree completion.
+This full-time position meant he could only take one course per semester, which dramatically slowed down his degree completion.

-Then, in 2006, Willis became senior pastor at Brook Highland Community Church, where he preached, lead worship and taught and he still worked full time at Beeson.
+Then, in 2006, Willis became senior pastor at Brook Highland Community Church, where he preached, led worship and taught, while still working full time at Beeson.
 He ended up taking nine years off from school as he worked these two jobs.

 But even during this nine-year hiatus from taking classes, Willis was still determined to finish his degree.